 Doing what is right for me

 Everything in my being is telling me that I doing the right thing.
 This is a deeply personal decision that every woman that is diagnosed with a Genetic Mutation faces.
 For me it was an 85% chance of breast cancer and I am behind — most women decide to do this in their 30’s and 40’s.
 I am 53, in menopause when I started.
 Even knowing that, I am faced with mutilating my body which I already have body image issues.
 How am I going to love this body after all the changes?
 I see absolutely beautiful women struggling with self-love, how am I going to do this?

 I have this wonderful man, my husband who is my rock.
 This is not easy for him either.
 As a Medium he can’t hid his anxiety from me.
 So I try harder and harder to be perfect.
 He tries harder to not let me see his anxiety.
 Last night we just clung to each other as we both slept fitfully.
 The good news is we have each other.
 We are prepared as we can be.
 I have cleaned the house, prepared meals in the freezer and now all that remains is getting to the other side of this surgery.
-I read stories of other women who have to do this alone, or their spouse is not supportive.
+The stories I have read of other women who have to do this alone, or their spouse is not supportive.
 I feel guilty complaining.

 But I have to remember this is my experience.
 That negating the feelings I have because others have it worse is not helpful.
 I just need to remember to breathe.
 Take each day as they come.
 That means dealing with the emotions that I have been hiding from.
 Bravery is pushing through fear and having faith that in the end everything will be okay.
 Most importantly, this is not the end.

 So off I go on an adventure that in the end I will have discernment and peace.
 Interesting how my #threewords are playing out this year….